jordon852/ID-Assignment-1/README.md

 # ID-Assignment-1
-<h2>Name of this Project:</h2>
+<h2>Name of this Project:
-    Space Reimagined
+    Space Reimagined</h2>

-Overview:
+<h2>Overview</h2>
-    This project is about a renovation company(fictious) called "Space Reimagined".
+    <p>This project is about a renovation company(fictious) called "Space Reimagined".
 This company specialises in renovation works.
-Regardless of the property type, we are able to renovate it to the clients heart's content.
+Regardless of the property type, we are able to renovate it to the
+    clients heart's content.
 This company has more than 30 years of experience in the industry, accumulated excellent client feedbacks across the board.
 We are also determined to deliver the best-in-class quality and workmanship in our renovation to our clients.
-If you are looking to renovate, this the right choice right here!
+If you are looking to renovate, this the right choice right here!</p>

+<h2>Design Process</h2>
+    <p> This website is specifically designed for clients looking to renovate their homes regardless of the property type.
+The first thing that home-owners look about for is the visuals of the projects down by the company.
+Where the best renovation project designs are showed in the "Designs" page.
+This will help them to visualise what their homes would look like after renovation.

 Credits: 1. https://www.w3schools.com/html/
          2. https://www.pinterest.com/